-Net Income (Loss) per Ordinary Share
+Net Income per Ordinary Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share".
-Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding for the period.
-The Company applies the two-class method in calculating earnings per share.
+Net income per ordinary share is computed by dividing net income by the weighted average number of ordinary shares outstanding for the period.
+The Company has two classes of shares, which are referred to as Class A ordinary shares and Class B ordinary shares.
+Income is allocated pro rata between the two share classes.
+This presentation assumes a business combination as the most likely outcome.
 Accretion associated with the redeemable shares of Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.

-The calculation of diluted income (loss) per share does not consider the effect of the warrants issued in connection with the (i) Initial Public Offering, and (ii) the private placement since the exercise of the warrants is contingent upon the occurrence of future events.
-As of September 30, 2021 and 2020, the Company did not have any dilutive securities or other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
-As a result, diluted net loss per ordinary share is the same as basic net loss per ordinary share for the periods presented.
+The calculation of diluted income per share does not consider the effect of the warrants issued in connection with the (i) Initial Public Offering, and (ii) the private placement since the exercise of the warrants is contingent upon the occurrence of future events.